Flag Etiquette Guide, rules

 - When 2 or more flagpoles are displayed together at the same height, the American flag is to be flown to it's own right, which means, when looking at the display from the main point, the American flag will be on the left.

-- When 3 flagpoles are displayed together and the center flagpole is higher, then the American flag is displayed in the middle.
+- When 3 flagpoles are displayed together, and the center flagpole is taller, the American flag is displayed in the middle.

 - When 3 flagpoles are displayed together and are all the same height, the American flag goes on it's on right, which means on the left from the main point.